GDPR: What should I think about when I collaborate with others or share my data?

 - If the data was originally collected on the basis of consent, consent must also be requested for reuse.

-If the data is shared with people outside Ghent University, it is necessary to draw up an agreement to record the content of the transfer and the processing.
+If the data are shared with people outside Ghent University, it is necessary to draw up an agreement.
+This agreement should describe how the data will be transfered and what may happen with the data.
 There are a number of possible agreements depending on the roles that these institutions or persons play in the processing of personal data during or after your research:

 - If, in addition to Ghent University, another researcher, institution or organisation is a controller (i.e. joint controller) you must record in (an addendum to) the consortium agreement or cooperation agreement who is responsible for providing information to the data subjects and for the exercise of the rights of the data subjects.

-- If other researchers wish to reuse your data (which contain personal data) after your research, a license or user agreement will be drawn up.
-These agreements clearly state the conditions under which your data can be reused.
+- If other researchers wish to reuse your data (which contain personal data) after your research, a data use agreement will be drawn up.
+Thid agreement clearly describe the conditions under which your data can be reused.

-You can contact firstname.lastname@example.org to draw up these contracts.
+You can contact the legal support office of TechTransfer to draw up these contracts.